guildai/guildai/guild/tests/uat/simple-example.md

     ...
     <exit 0>

 The operation is like any other.

-We can view info:
+View using runs info:

     >>> run("guild runs info") # doctest: +REPORT_UDIFF
     id: ...